gathering/gondulapi-techo/README.md

 - This does not feature any kind of automatic DB migration, so you need to manually migrate when upgrading with an existing database (re-applying the schema file for new tables and manually editing existing tables).

-## Changes (2022)

-Mainly so frontend-people and such can see what changed.
-This is not a changelog.
-Also, this repo is not versioned.
-Yet. lol.

-- Rename Go module from `github.com/gathering/gondulapi` to `github.com/gathering/tech-online-backend` (using import alias `techo`).
-- Remove temporary, custom endpoints (`/custom/track-stations/` and `/custom/station-tasks-tests/`).
-- Changed config structure.
-- Replace user token ("secret" from SSO) with non-secret UUID.

 ## TODO

 ### General